The Major in Global Studies

 What is Global Studies?

 Global Studies is an interdisciplinary major designed for students interested in humanistic approaches to understanding past and present processes of globalization.
-Participating faculty in the departments of History, Modern Languages, English, and Philosophy conduct research in Africa, Asia, Europe, Latin America, the Middle East, and the Pacific.
+Core faculty include of members of the history department trained in anthropology and history in addition to faculty in the departments of English and modern languages.
+Faculty conduct research in Africa, Asia, Europe, Latin America, the Middle East, and the Pacific.
 The rigorous yet flexible Global Studies curriculum combines anthropology, history, literary and cultural studies, and advanced language training in order to help students make sense of complex interactions among global processes, regional and local cultures, and societal structures.

 What type of students major in Global Studies?

 Global Studies students seek both curricular and metacurricular opportunities to develop a critical understanding of global issues in order to become engaged "citizens of the world."
 Our majors both excel in the classroom and are active outside the classroom, participating in events and lectures, joining and leading student organizations, studying abroad, interning, doing undergraduate research, and applying for prestigious and national scholarships.

 What are post-graduation options for Global Studies students?

 Global Studies is an attractive choice for students who wish to pursue graduate study or careers in law, teaching, government, business, and international development.
 Second language acquisition, which the Global Studies major requires, is a key value added skill that will assist graduates in finding interesting job opportunities.